silevis/reactgrid/reactgrid/README.md

 #### ReactGrid is an open-source React component designed to give your application a spreadsheet-like experience.
 Whether you're displaying or editing data, ReactGrid offers a seamless, intuitive interface that feels just like working with Excel 🚀

+&nbsp;
+&nbsp;

+Version 5 simplify and provides complete flexibility in implementing individual functionalities.
+This means you can customize and extend the grid's behavior to fit your specific needs, ensuring a tailored experience for your application.

 <h3>Quick Features:</h3>
 <ul>
    <li>Handling data changes</li>